 If you’re interested in starting your own Victory Garden – I wrote a post about it that you can find here.

 The best way to get started is to join local gardening Facebook groups to discover the best things that grow in your area.

 You’ll want to grow the most expensive things you buy at the grocery store.

 For instance, a large bag of organic carrots costs about $6 in our area, but a small bunch of herbs costs around $3.00.
-I use herbs all the time, so that’s one of the first things I got started on growing.
+I use herbs all the time, so that’s one of the first things I started growing.

 You could also join local gardening groups and exchange crops with others when your harvest comes in.

 Saving your seeds for next year is also a way to save money.
 It’s the gift that keeps on giving.
 You can find out how to save marigold seeds here.

-Potlucks are the perfect way to share the burden of hosting an event to all the attendees.
+Potlucks are the perfect way to share the burden of hosting an event with all the attendees.
 Whether you have a few friends over or you want to have a large gathering – the expense goes down when you only have to provide one dish for everyone.

-4) Make everything homemade from scratch.
+4. Make everything homemade from scratch

 There’s no need to buy any condiment, seasoning mix, or boxed anything when you can make a healthier version at home for a lot less money.